 How to Be

-The intent of this document is to outline what conduct is expected of those who work with XFR Collective as a member, partner, advisor, or volunteer as well as those who participate or attend XFR Collective related screenings, events, workshops, etc. Organizations that host events, trainings, or are involved with XFR Collective in some way must also adopt this Code of Conduct for the time of the involvement with XFR Collective.
-This document also provides steps that individuals can, and XFR Collective will, take in the event of a violation of the Code of Conduct.
+The intent of this document is to outline what conduct is expected of those who work with XFR Collective as a member, partner, advisor, or volunteer as well as those who participate or attend XFR Collective related screenings, events, workshops, etc. This document also provides steps that individuals can, and XFR Collective will, take in the event of a violation of the Code of Conduct.

 XFR Collective strives to be a welcoming organization that actively works towards contributing to a culture mindful of anti-oppressive, intersectionally feminist, community-based approaches to learning.
 XFR Collective is dedicated to providing collaborative experiences that are free from all forms of harassment, and inclusive of all people.
 Small actions you can take (as a member, partner, or participant of any sort) will help us meet this goal.
 For instance, we suggest: listening as much as you speak and remembering that colleagues may have expertise you are unaware of; encouraging and yielding the floor to those whose viewpoints may be under-represented in a group; using welcoming language, for instance by honoring pronoun preferences and favoring gender-neutral collective nouns (“people,” not “guys”); accepting critique graciously and offering it constructively; giving credit where it is due; seeking concrete ways to make physical spaces and online resources more universally accessible, welcoming, and harassment-free; and staying alert to the welfare of those around you.